LawConnect Logo

 Do I need to go to court for this matter?

 Court involvement can arise in Workers Compensation matters, particularly if disputes escalate between you and your employer or insurer, or if your claim is contested.
 Whether court or tribunal proceedings become necessary depends on several factors, including the nature of your injury, how the claim progresses, and whether parties can reach agreement through earlier dispute resolution processes.
 The specific circumstances of your situation will determine if legal action becomes unavoidable.
+A lawyer can advise whether court involvement is required and which court or tribunal applies to your situation.

 How many Workers Compensation lawyers are on our platform in ACT?